Introduction to Seismology

 Peter M. Shearer

-SECOND EDITION (2009) now available from Cambridge University Press.
+THIRD EDITION (2019) now available from Cambridge University Press.

 Description of book (from CUP blurb)